 A distinct thematic focus of the Project is to enhance the awareness on political participation and electoral processes via a series of multi-layered interventions.
 The Project supports the CEC and CICDE in designing and implementing large-scale civic education and voter information programmes, offers strategic communication expertise and facilitates other activities as to generate a positive change and deliver tailored information to a wide spectrum of target groups (including women, youth and first-time voters, ethnic and linguistic minorities, diaspora, people with disabilities, etc.).

 Throughout its implementation, the Project contributes to:

-- Achieving a more accurate State Register of Voters (SRV), by a) improving the quality and accessibility of data by reengineering the Civil Status Acts systems, b) fully developing the State Address Register and c) facilitating data exchange and interoperability between different central public institutions via the governmental platform for data exchange (MConnect);
+- Achieving a more accurate State Register of Voters (SRV), improving the quality and accessibility of data by re-engineering the Civil Status Acts (CSA) and Address Register (ARIS) Information Systems, and facilitating data exchange and interoperability between different central public institutions via the governmental platform for data exchange (MConnect);

 - Credibility of the State Register of Voters enhanced;